Oxbow-Education/irec-green-connect/wp-content/plugins/wpsynchro/readme.txt

 4. WP Synchro doing a database migration

 == Changelog ==

+= 1.11.1 =
+ * Bugfix: Fix PHP timeout issue caused by serialized string search/replace handler, that goes into endless loop for defective serialized strings
+ * Bugfix: Fix issue with some tables not being migrated when source database is MariaDB and when table does not have a primary key
+ * Improvement: Improve the error reporting when database server gives errors

 = 1.11.0 =
  * Bugfix: No longer have problems with migration of WordFence database tables